SwissFederalArchives/version-link/documentation/core.md

 ### Classes

 #### vl:Identity {#Identity}
-Represents the current version of an identity (concept).
-The reason to not only have different [Versions](#Version) but also a current Identity is the idea to have the possibility to build easy SPARQL queries as long as the Identity history is not relevant.
-The Identity can usually be created programmatically (e.g. [[[sparql11-update]]]) from the corresponding version.
+Represents the identity (concept).
+The reason to not only have different [Versions](#Version) but also an actual Identity is the idea to have the possibility to build easier SPARQL queries as long as the Identity history is not of much relevance.
+The Identity can usually be created programmatically (e.g. [[[sparql11-update]]]) from the corresponding Versions.

-#### vl:TerminatedIdentity {#TerminatedIdentity}
-Represents an [Identity](#Identity) that does not exist anymore.
-Important to still have Identities that no longer exist in the [VersionedIdentitySet](#VersionedIdentitySet) to avoid broken links.

 #### vl:Version {#Version}
 A certain state of the [Identity](#Identity).
 A change in the Identity leads to a new Version.

+#### vl:Deprecated {#Deprecated}
+Added to [Versions](#Version) and [Identities](#Identity) to signal that they are deprecated.
+This class is especially useful, if Identities and Versions do not use start- and stop dates.
+Deprecated Identities should not be deleted in the [VersionedIdentitySet](#VersionedIdentitySet) to avoid broken links.

 In [[[turtle]]] syntax, an example Version might look like this: